Provably Robust Detection of Out-of-distribution Data (almost) for free: Checklist

-\item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{We discuss the training details in App.~\ref{App:ExpDetails}.} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{In an effort to be conscious of the resource consumption we only provided error bars for our models on CIFAR10 in App.~\ref{App:ErrorBars}.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{Please refer to App.~\ref{App:ExpDetails}.} \end{enumerate}
+\item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{In order to be mindful of our resource consumption, we limited the measurement of error bars to a single in-distribution, see App.~\ref{App:ErrorBars}.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{} \end{enumerate}